AppMelon/CNN_Mnist_FPGA_Acceleration/README.md

 - Stream element counts must match exactly between stages.
 - Incorrect AXI address configuration may cause the accelerator to stall.
 - Softmax is optional and typically performed in software.
+- IMPORTANT : Both the .hwh and .bit file must be given the same name and uploaded onto the board.

 ---